-- 1. Alphabetically by first names.
+- Alphabetically by first names.
 Check winner by asking them their names quickly.
 If same name, reason for one in front of the other?
-(Maybe because of surname, or second name?) - or second name?)

-2. Next, alphabetically by Surnames. - 3.
+(Maybe because of surname, or second name?) - 2.
+Next, alphabetically by Surnames. - 3.
 Finally, alphabetically by mothers' first names.